uswmaths/uswmaths.github.io/index.md

 ---
 id: 4
-title: Next seminar: Extreme events in Markov Chains by Kirstin Strokorb
+title:
 date: 2014-03-11T19:18:39+00:00
 author: Nick Gill
 layout: page
 ---

+## Next seminar: Extreme events in Markov Chains by Kirstin Strokorb

 Details of our first seminar of the academic year are below.
 The seminar is in the area of *Probability and Statistics*, and all are welcome!
-For the full list of seminars this term click on the [seminars.md][link].
+For the full list of seminars this term click <a href = "seminars.md">here</a>.

 ---